joeyhub/xdebug_trace_browser/README.md

 Using xdebug facilities with an IDE, etc can be tricky.

-A webbased tool can have significant advantages in terms of access to resources.
+A web based tool can have significant advantages in terms of access to resources.

 It can directly access trace files produces by xdebug on a server with no transfere mechanism necessary.